StevenBlack/hosts/readme_template.md

 additions and removals.
 The larger the hosts file, the higher the level of curation is expected.

-For example, the (huge) hosts file from [hosts-file.net](https://hosts-file.net/) is **not** included here because it is very large (780,000+ entries) and doesn't currently display a correspondingly high level of curation activity.

 It is expected that this unified hosts file will serve both desktop and mobile devices under a variety of operating systems.